 Grab some butter and your spread of choice because these perfect homemade crumpets are what it’s all about.
-So easy to make with just a handful of ingredients, you’ll have this tasty breakfast served up in no time.
+So easy to make with just a handful of ingredients, you’ll have this tasty breakfast or tea-time snack served up in no time.

 Crumpets are great added to a breakfast platter like this.

 If you love cooking up a good weekend brekky or brunch treat as much as I do, you’ll love these crumpets along with my English Pancakes, Double Chocolate Pancakes or these Pecan Cinnamon Rolls with Coffee Icing.

 What are crumpets?